meker12/commerce-channels.en/help/amazon-channel/workspace-controls.md

 ## Columns

 The Columns control allows you to add or remove columns of data from the page display.
-Each [!DNL Amazon Sales Channel] page has a preset combination of data columns, but most pages have additional columns available.
+Each Amazon sales channel page has a preset combination of data columns, but most pages have additional columns available.
 If no additional columns are available, you can still remove default columns from display.

 The following example shows a Columns control.
 The checked options correspond to the column headers that are shown on the page.